PGScatalog/fraposa_pgsc/README.md

 # FRAPOSA
-FRAPOSA (Fast and Robutst Ancestry Prediction by using Online singular value decomposition and Shrinkage Adjustment) is a python scrip to predict the ancestry of study samples by the results of principal component analysis (PCA) on a reference panel.
+FRAPOSA (Fast and Robust Ancestry Prediction by using Online singular value decomposition and Shrinkage Adjustment) is a python scrip to predict the ancestry of study samples by the results of principal component analysis (PCA) on a reference panel.
 The software originally accompanied [Zhang, Dey, and Lee.
 Bionformatics (2020)](https://doi.org/10.1093/bioinformatics/btaa152), but is being adapted here